atropos-null/LS/py110/py110_workingdoc.md

 #### `key` Argument Usage

 The `key` argument takes a function object.
 This function is called _for each object from the list_ and _transforms each element into a value that Python will use for comparison during the sorting process_.
 Python then compares these transformed values to determine the final sort order of the original items.
+The `list.sort` method arranges the values in a list by looking at their types.
+For instance, a list of integers and floats is sorted numerically, while a list of strings is sorted lexicographically.

 #### Examples: